2010 eruptions of Mount Merapi: Casualties

 The National Disaster Management Agency announced on 11 November that the death toll since the first eruption on 26 October had climbed to 194, three-quarters of those from searing heat blasts during the biggest eruptions and included deaths from respiratory problems, heart attacks and other illnesses related to the eruptions.

 The number of people killed by the ongoing eruptions had risen to 275 by 18 November.
 The National Disaster Management Agency announced the death toll had climbed after more than a dozen victims succumbed to their injuries, the majority of those being from severe burns.
 Most of the 275 people were reported as being killed by searing gas clouds and from respiratory complications, burns and other illnesses related to the eruptions.
 Some victims died in road and other accidents during the panicked exodus from the mountain.
 By 22 November, the death toll had risen to 304 and by 24 November the toll had risen to 324.
 Syamsul Maarif, head of the National Disaster Mitigation Agency (BNPB) explained that the death toll had risen after a number of victims succumbed to severe burns and more bodies were found on the volcano's slopes.
-By 3 December the toll had risen to 353.